 Since the basic function of a sperm is to fertilize an egg, scientists were very excited when they found that normal sperm could penetrate a denuded (zona-free) hamster egg.
 A zona-free hamster egg is obtained from hamsters egg.
 A zona-free hamster egg is obtained from hamsters and the covering (the zone) removed by using special chemicals.
 The egg are then incubated with the sperm in an incubator in the laboratory.
 After 24 hours, the eggs are checked to ascertain how many sperm have been able to penetrate the egg.
 The result gives a penetration score, which gives an index of the sperm's fertilizing potential.
-This is a very delicate technique and is not available in India.
-In any case, nowadays scientists the world over are quite disenchanted with the test, since the correlation between IVF results (the ability to fertilize human eggs) and the SPA (the ability to penetrate zona-free hamster eggs) is quite poor.
+This test is no longer performed, because the results were so unreliable.
+The correlation between IVF results (the ability to fertilize human eggs) and the SPA (the ability to penetrate zona-free hamster eggs) was very poor.

 A test which has recently become very fashionable is the Sperm Chromatin Structure Assay (SCSA) and the sperm DNA Fragmentation assay.
 These test the integrity of the DNA in the sperm nucleus, and thus the ability of the sperm to fertilise the egg.
-While they seem very attractive, the major problem with these tests is that they provide information which is applicable only to groups of patients.
-Thus, we know that men with a higher degree of DNA fragmentation have a higher chance of being infertile.
-However, they do not provide any information for the individual patient, which means their utility in clinical practise is very limited.
+While they seem very attractive, the major problem with these tests is that they do not provide any clinical useful information .

 The ultimate sperm function test is IVF, since this directly assesses whether or not the husbands" sperm can fertilize the wife's eggs.
 The best way to perform this test is to culture some of the eggs with the husband's sperm and the others with donor sperm of proven fertility, at the same time.
 If the donor sperm can fertilize the eggs, and the husband's sperm fail to do so, then the diagnosis of sperm inability to fertilize the egg is confirmed.
 However, even this test is not infallible, since it has been shown that about 5% of sperm samples which fail to fertilize an egg in the first IVF attempt, can do so in a second attempt at IVF.
 In any case, it is obviously not practicable or feasible to use IVF as a test for sperm function in clinical practice.